heig-vd-dai-course/heig-vd-dai-course/14-practical-work-2/COURSE_MATERIAL.md

 ## Group composition

 You will work in groups of two students.
 You can choose your partner.
 If you do not have a partner, we will assign you one.
-In this practical work, you have to work with someone else.

 To announce your group, create a new GitHub Discussion at
 <https://github.com/orgs/heig-vd-dai-course/discussions> with the following